Community support platform focused on clarity, trust, and action

 Who the redesigned experience serves

-The site was intentionally structured around three audience groups whose goals overlap but whose needs are different at the point of entry.
+The site was intentionally structured around three audience groups whose goals overlap, but whose needs differ at the point of entry.

 Parents and guardians